pocketzworld/creator-docs/pages/learn/studio/create/scripting/lua/attributes/typings.md

 ## Conclusion

-Whether to include the `Type` attribute in your script depends on the context and purpose of the script.
-By specifying the script type, you can ensure that your script is correctly categorized and used in the intended context.
-This attribute helps maintain consistency and clarity in your project, making it easier to manage and organize your scripts effectively.
+By using the `Type` attribute, you can specify the type of script you are creating in Highrise Studio.
+This attribute helps the Studio identify the script's purpose and handle it accordingly, ensuring seamless integration and functionality within your game project.